iopipe/iopipe-python/README.md

 @iopipe
 def handler(event, context):
-  # the name of the tag must be a string
+    # the name of the label must be a string
     context.iopipe.label('this-invocation-is-special')
 ```

 ### Core Agent